OnlyJ22/StudyToWGU/CS 303/Ch7.md

 > 🔒 Always double-check before using `DROP DATABASE` — it’s irreversible.

-Here’s your fully corrected and cleanly formatted version of the lesson with the proper **single main header** and consistent section formatting:

----

-Got it — here's the **corrected version** with the **single main header** for the full section, and all other headers formatted properly as subsections:

----

 ### 🧠 Section 4: SQL DDL Commands — CREATE, ALTER & DROP

 #### 🧠 What is DDL?